Ongeziwe-Qwayede-01/Risk-Management-System/Ass[8]/Activity_Diagram_Explanation.md

 ## Activity Diagram Explanations – Risk Management System (RMS)

 This document provides clear, concise descriptions of key activity workflows in the RMS.
-Each section outlines the actors involved, the linked functional requirements, relevant user stories, and a plain-language explanation of the workflow.
+Each section outlines the actors involved, the linked functional requirements, relevant user stories.

 **1. Identify and Assess Risks**